-On Mondays, Wednesdays, and Thursdays, you may (a) call my telephone # or (b) Skype with me (video and/or audio).
+On Mondays, Wednesdays, and Thursdays, you may call my telephone # .
 On Tuesdays, you are welcome to call or stop by the office.
 There is a WebEX room reserved each Sunday; the link to this room can be found on the Blackboard course site.
 WebEX can be accessed on a computer or mobile device.